-- 1. Uses the State assessment system and any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - Tests the grades and subjects according to the schedule required by the State assessment system.
-The District's assessment program may include testing students in grades not required by State law to be tested. - 3.
-Tracks the achievement of all students. - 4.
-Provides each student and his or her parents/custodians with an evaluation of the student's learning on the basis of test and assessment results. - 5.
-Utilizes professional testing practices.
+- 1. uses the State assessment system and any other appropriate assessment methods and instruments, including norm and criterion-referenced achievement tests, aptitude tests, proficiency tests, and teacher-developed tests. - tests the grades and subjects according to the schedule required by the State assessment system.
+The District's assessment program may include testing students in grades not required by State law to be tested. - 3. tracks the achievement of all students. - 4. provides each student and his or her parents/custodians with an evaluation of the student's learning based on test and assessment results. - 5. utilizes professional testing practices.

 Achievement and other test results shall be recorded in the student's permanent school record.
-The District currently assesses students with the state mandated assessments, STAR, InView, and with other local assessments, as needed.
+The District currently assesses students with the state mandated assessments, NWEA MAP, CogAt, and with other local assessments, as needed.
 All test results are available only to the student, the student's parent(s)/guardian(s), and school personnel directly involved with the student's educational program, pursuant to Board Policy 7:340, Student Records.
 Overall student assessment data on tests required by State law will be aggregated by the District and reported, along with other information, on the District's annual report card.